linjunpop/receipt_verifier/docs/Getting Started.md

 - `env` - *(Optional)* The environment, default to `:auto`
   - `:production` - production environment
   - `:sandbox` - sandbox environment
-  - `:auto` - choose the environment automatically, in this mode, if you send sandbox receipt to production server, it will be automatically resend to test server.
+  - `:auto` - choose the environment automatically.
+With this config, if you send the receipt to a server with mismatched environment, it will be automatically resend to another environment.
-    Same for the production receipt.
 - `exclude_old_transactions` - *(Optional)* Exclude the old transactions
 - `password` - *(Optional)* the shared secret used for auto-renewable subscriptions